 In Philadelphia, PA, Mayor Jim Kenney has identified community schools as a top priority for his administration’s Office of Education.
 The first cohort of nine community schools started in 2016.
 A second cohort of three additional schools began in 2017.
 The Mayor’s Office of Education works closely with the local school district to carry out this initiative, in which participating schools have a full-time coordinator who works with the school and community to identify pressing student, family, and community needs and coordinate with service providers and city agencies to bring services into the school to address those needs.
 A recent Research for Action progress report found that the Mayor’s Office of Education was largely “on track” with establishing best practices for a citywide coordinating entity in the first year of the initiative, while site-level progress was largely “on track” and “emerging.”

 Mayor Kenney has directed substantial resources to supporting this work, including advocating for passage of a controversial beverage tax, which has been the primary funding source for creating community schools and expanding quality pre-k programs.
 The Mayor initially pledged to transform 25 city schools into community schools as part of his Five Year Financial and Strategic Plan for Fiscal Years 2018—2022.
-However, beverage tax litigation has slowed down the expansion, and the goal was subsequently downgraded to 20 schools due to shortfalls from the projected revenue.
+Litigation on the beverage tax has slowed down the expansion, and the goal was subsequently downgraded to 20 schools due to shortfalls from the projected revenue.
 In fiscal year 2017, the community schools initiative served 4,500 children and their families at a current funding level of $3.4 million.
 This example from Philadelphia shows how mayoral leadership can play an important role in funding and supporting community school initiatives.

 Model Local Legislation